-After a WUR non-AP STA negotiates WUR power management service with a WUR AP, the WUR non-AP STA may tear down WUR power management service by using the PCR component to initiate and complete a successful frame exchange, which includes a WUR Mode Teardown frame from the WUR non-AP STA and an Ack frame from the WUR AP.
+After a WUR non-AP STA negotiates WUR power management service with a WUR AP, the WUR non-AP STA may tear down WUR power management service by using the PCR component to initiate and complete a successful frame exchange, which includes a WUR Mode Teardown frame from the WUR non-AP STA and an Ack frame from the WUR AP as described in Table 31-2.(#118).

-After a WUR non-AP STA negotiates WUR power management service with a WUR AP, the WUR AP may tear down WUR power management service by using the PCR component to initiate and complete a successful frame exchange, which includes a WUR Mode Teardown frame from the WUR AP and an Ack frame from the WUR non-AP STA.
+After a WUR non-AP STA negotiates WUR power management service with a WUR AP, the WUR AP may tear down WUR power management service by using the PCR component to initiate and complete a successful frame exchange, which includes a WUR Mode Teardown frame from the WUR AP and an Ack frame from the WUR non-AP STA as described in Table 31-2.(#118).

 TGba editor: Change 9.6.32.1 WUR Action field as follows: (Track change on)

 WUR Action field

-Several Action frame formats are defined for wake-up radio (WUR) purposes.
-A WUR Action field, in the octet field immediately after the Category field, differentiates the formats.
+Several Action frame formats are defined to support wake-up radio (WUR) functionalities.(#1106) A WUR Action field, in the octet field immediately after the Category field, differentiates the formats.
 The WUR Action field values associated with each frame format are defined in Table 9-517a (WUR Action field values).